 It is the year 1888; your name is Arthur Sullivan and you are Britain's foremost composer.
-Across town, American Civil War recipient George Gouraud has just hosted a press conference introducing the phonograph - a device for mechanical recording and reproduction of sound - which is an invention created by a certain Thomas Edison; a man who will later be know as the greatest inventor of all time.
+Across town, American Civil War recipient George Gouraud has just hosted a press conference introducing the phonograph - a device for mechanical recording and reproduction of sound - which is an invention created by a certain Thomas Edison; a man who will later be known as the greatest inventor of all time.
 During the press conference, Gouraud uses the phonograph to play a piano and cornet recording of your piece, 'The Lost Chord', to an entire room full of waiting press.
 The recording goes down in history as the first known recording of music ever made.

-It really was a historical moment.
+It really was an historical moment.

 Arthur Sullivan, the composer behind the piece, famously composed 'The Lost Chord' 11 years prior to this recording.
 With his brother Fred on the verge of death, Sullivan wrote the music and accompanied it with a poem written by Adelaide Anne Proctor, on 13th January 1877.
 Five days later, his brother passed away.
-Over the next 2 decades, the manuscript became the biggest commercial success of any british or American song at the time.
+Over the next 2 decades, the manuscript became the biggest commercial success of any British or American song at the time.

 If that wasn't enough success for Sullivan, then perhaps the fact that his piece, his composition, is the earliest recording of music known to exist.
 Following its appearance at Gouraud's press conference, a series of parties followed in order to introduce society to the phonograph and to the recording of Sullivan's piece.
-Indeed.
-Sullivan himself was invited to one on 5th October 1888.
+Indeed, Sullivan himself was invited to one on 5th October 1888.
 After seeing Edison's phonograph for the first time, and hearing his music out loud, he recorded a speech to be sent to Edison saying, in part: